0xsyr0/dittobytes/README.md

 <p align="center">
     <img src="https://gist.githubusercontent.com/tijme/8a1e77e82316df8b41d62e8cdaca2ddb/raw/8fc6ef90df9bbff70c6fedf73c63ff6b07d449a1/dittobytes-example-diff.png" alt="Metamorphication example with Dittobytes" />
     <br>
-    <sup>Figure: Metamorphication example by Dittobytes</sup>
+    <sup>Figure A: Metamorphication example by Dittobytes</sup>
 </p>

 <p>
     Dittobytes uses a custom LLVM build with two transpilers.
 Any compilation of your C-code using Dittobytes is done with this LLVM build.
 The first transpiler uses a modern <a href="https://llvm.org/docs/WritingAnLLVMNewPMPass.html">LLVM Function Pass</a> (on intermediate level) to inline constant variables otherwise located in e.g. <code>.rodata</code> segments (this aids the development of Position Independent Code).
 The second one is the machine transpiler that uses a legacy <a href="https://llvm.org/docs/WritingAnLLVMPass.html#the-machinefunctionpass-class">LLVM MachineFunction Pass</a> to perform the metamorphic transformations (e.g. instruction substitutions), introducing randomness in the assembly code during compilation.
-Check the <a href="#roadmap">roadmap</a> for all implemented transformations.
+Check the <a href="#roadmap">roadmap</a> for all implemented (and yet to implement) transformations.
 </p>

-There is a pre-shippped minimal C-code file (`./beacon/main.c`) that can cross-compile to all supported platforms and architectures.
-Additionally, it ships with loaders (for each platform and architecture) that can be used to load and test your compiled shellcode.
+The pre-shippped minimal C-code file (`./beacon/main.c`) can cross-compile to all supported platforms and architectures.
+Additionally, it ships with loaders (for each platform and architecture) that can be used for testing purposes.

 # Requirements